Six Artists Leave their Mark and Paint a Magic City at Fabien Castanier Galleries

 Group Exhibitions at Fabien Castanier Gallery

-Although it was supposed to be on view from September 7th at Fabien Castanier Gallery in Miami, the opening of Ciudad Mágica will be postponed and re-scheduled for a future date, due to Hurricane Irma.
-The Miami gallery will be closed temporarily during this time.
+The exhibition Ciudad Mágica will be on view at Fabien Castanier Gallery in Miami from September 30th until November 4th, 2017.
+The opening reception will be held on Saturday, September 30th, from 6 to 9 p.m.
 The exhibition Mark Making will be on view at Fabien Castanier Gallery in Culver City, California from September 16th until October 14th, 2017.
 The opening reception will be held on Saturday, September 16th, from 6 to 9 p.m.
 All three artists will be present.

 Featured image: Aaron De La Cruz – Untitled; All images courtesy of Fabien Castanier Gallery.